 “Winning takes toughness, talent, chemistry, and belief,” Murphy said.
 “My first and most difficult priority is to make sure those four pillars are in place.
 We will value possession of the soccer ball.
 We will defend to the death.
 We will attack at pace.
 And players will have the freedom to express themselves creatively with the ball in the right places on the field.”

-During a high-rising coaching career, Murphy earned his United States Soccer Federation “A” license and worked as an assistant at the University at Buffalo, Niagara University and Buffalo State College under John Astudillo, Dermot McGrane, Dave Hesch and Rudy Pompert.
+During a high-rising coaching career, Murphy earned his United States Soccer Federation “A” license and was recently named head men’s soccer coach at D’Youville College after working as an assistant at the University at Buffalo, Niagara University and Buffalo State College under John Astudillo, Dermot McGrane, Dave Hesch and Rudy Pompert.
 He’s been the director of coaching at Orchard Park Soccer Club and the Amherst Soccer Association in addition to working with TOPSoccer for children with disabilities and even fit in two years teaching English literature at the Park School.

 Murphy boasts a splendid playing record that includes 41-1-0 career record at St. Lawrence and stints with the USL’s Cincinnati Riverhawks and PDL’s Kalamazoo Kingdom.
 Murphy also trained in England’s First Division with Millwall FC and Brentford FC.

-Roach is the reigning 2012 Niagara Orleans League Coach of the Year after skippering the Newfane High School boys to his second Section VI final in six seasons (Newfane won the Class B Far West Regional Championship in 2006).
+Roach returns for his second season with the FCB.
+The 2012 Niagara Orleans League Coach of the Year skippered the Newfane High School boys to their second Section VI final in six seasons (Newfane won the Class B Far West Regional Championship in 2006) in 2012.
 In addition to 2 All-State selections and 14 First Team All-N-O League players, Roach has lead the team to the New York State Academic Excellence Award all 6 years.

 RESERVE TEAM COACH: